Distinctive Homes & Luxury Inventory · Lower Merion School District · Montgomery County, PA

 Sources Consulted

-Public deed records · Montgomery County Recorder of Deeds · Lower Merion School District publications · Lower Merion Township website
+Public deed records · Montgomery County Recorder · Lower Merion School District publications · Lower Merion Township website

 Data refreshed: May 4, 2026 (sales data, performance tier, inventory tiers)